TheDarkBomber/apiofirm/README.md

 Alternatively, you may manually build each file, or run `make` in the project root for each target separately, or just `make image` since that makes all of them, at the moment, or do whatever.

-<a id="org4ec025a"></a>
+<a id="org044e72b"></a>

 ## i686 Cross Compiler modifications

 In order for Apiofirm to build correctly, a standard include file, located in `toolchain/lib/gcc/i686-elf/11.1.0/include` named `stddef.h` needs to be modified.
 Specifically, you will need to replace definitions for uppercase NULL with lowercase null.
 Apiofirm uses lowercase null for consistency with true and false.
-This can be done by navigating to the aforesaid directory and executing the command.
+This can be done by navigating to the aforesaid directory and executing the command `sed -i 's/#define NULL/#define null/g' stddef.h`.